Department of Special Education

 The Collaborative Education Program leads to a bachelor of science in education degree with a major in Collaborative Education with two teacher certification options at the Alabama Class B level: Collaborative (K–6) or Collaborative (K-6 and 6-12).
 The undergraduate program is a two-year, upper-division program that prepares students to work in special education settings with youth who have a wide range of disabilities.
 A cohort of students is accepted each fall.

 The Multiple Abilities Program (MAP) leads to a bachelor of science in education degree with a major in Multiple Abilities.
 It is an integrated program leading to certification in four areas: collaborative special education (K-6), elementary education (K-6), early childhood (P-3), and early childhood special education (P-3).
-This program is open to a cohort of 25 full-time students who are selected to complete the 78-semester-hour course sequence over four consecutive semesters and one summer term.

 Programs

-Professor Nicole Cain Swoszowski, Department Head
+Professor Carol A. Donovan, Department Head

 Office: 201-B Autherine Lucy Hall